Vera Wang

 Vera Ellen Wang (王薇薇 (Wáng Wēiwēi); born June 27, 1949) is an American fashion designer.
 Wang initially pursued a career in figure skating before transitioning to fashion.
-She got her start working for Walmart then worked for Vogue and Ralph Lauren before launching her own bridal gown boutique in 1990.
+She got her start working for Vogue and Ralph Lauren before launching her own bridal gown boutique in 1990.

-Wang gained international recognition for her wedding dress designs.
-Her gowns have been worn by numerous celebrities.
-She expanded her brand to include ready-to-wear fashion, accessories, fragrances, and home goods.
-In December of 2024, Wang sold her namesake brand after 35 years in business to WHP Global.
+Wang has gained international recognition for her wedding gowns, which have been worn by numerous celebrities.
+She expanded her namesake brand to include ready-to-wear fashion, accessories, fragrances, and home goods.
+In 2024, Wang sold the brand to WHP Global.

 Early life

 Vera Ellen Wang was born June 27, 1949, in New York City to Chinese parents who immigrated to the United States in the mid-1940s.
-Her mother, Florence Wu (Wu Chifang), worked as a translator for the United Nations, while her father, Cheng Ching Wang (Wang Chengqing), a graduate of Yanjing University and MIT, owned a medicine company, and held the following positions: Director, Singapore Petroleum Company Pte.
+Her mother, Florence Wu (Wu Chifang), was the daughter of the Fengtian Clique warlord Wu Junsheng and worked as a translator for the United Nations, while her father, Cheng Ching Wang (Wang Chengqing), a graduate of Yanjing University and MIT, owned a medicine company, and held the following positions: Director, Singapore Petroleum Company Pte.
 Ltd., Chairman & President, Oceanic Petroleum Corporation, Chairman & President, Oceanic Petroleum (Asia) Corporation, Chairman & President of Summit Group of Companies (now U.S. Summit Company), Chairman of the Vera Wang Group 1990-1998.
 Wang has one brother, Kenneth, who is a life member of MIT Corporation, a board of trustees that governs the Massachusetts Institute of Technology.

 Wang began figure skating at the age of eight, training under Peter Dunfield and Sonya Klopfer in Denver during the summers and with the Skating Club of New York during the rest of the year.
 While in high school, she trained with pairs partner James Stuart, and competed at the 1968 U.S. Figure Skating Championships.
 She was featured in Sports Illustrateds Faces in the Crowd in the January 9, 1968 issue.
-When she failed to make the U.S. Olympics team, she said, "I was devastated when I did not qualify for the Olympic team."
+Recalling her efforts to make the U.S. Olympics team, she said, "I was devastated when I did not qualify for the Olympic team."
 Then she entered the fashion industry.
-Wang continues to enjoy skating, saying, "Skating is multidimensional".
+Wang continues to enjoy skating, saying it is “multidimensional.”

 Wang attended Friends Seminary, graduated from Chapin School in 1967, attended the University of Paris, and earned a degree in art history from Sarah Lawrence College.
+In 2013, she was the keynote speaker at Sarah Lawrence’s 85th commencement ceremony.

 In 1968, Wang was presented as a debutante to high society at the International Debutante Ball at the Waldorf Astoria New York.

 Career

-Wang was hired to be an editor at Vogue immediately upon graduation from Sarah Lawrence College, making her the youngest editor at that magazine.
+Wang was hired to be an editor at Vogue upon graduation from Sarah Lawrence College, making her the youngest editor at that magazine.
 She stayed at Vogue for 17 years, leaving in 1987 to join Ralph Lauren, for whom she worked for two years.
 At 40, she resigned and became an independent bridal wear designer.